Ebtsamalthaqafi/Titanic-ML-Project/READMA.md

 ## File Structure
 Titanic-ML-Project/
-├── your_code.ipynb                # Colab notebook with all analysis
 ├── train_all_models.py            # Python script to train all models
 ├── model_accuracy_chart.png       # Accuracy bar chart with table
 └── Data/